SodySpokes

 Using the Web can still be a very annoying experience!

 We’ve come a long way on the web today.
 Or have we?
 While we’ve innovated in many areas, we’ve also continued to disregard pre-existing issues.
 And in some cases, we have also created new ones.
 Here is my list of the top 65 most annoying things about the web today.
 They’re in no particular order, but I have organized them into what I consider core groups.
-(Read the article)
+Continue reading The 65 Most Annoying things about the Web Today

 Color Tidbits